arodri202/functionslab-rp/3-3-PyList-Instances-RP.md

-# Resource Principle Function for Returning the Instances of the Calling Compartment.
+# Resource Principle Function for Returning the Instances of an OCI Compartment.

 ## Reuse your first app